l23steve/L23-Lilac/README.md

 Run `lilac scan` to discover infrastructure resources and write them as YAML files.
 The command calls the `scan_resources` function from `lilac.services.scanner` to perform the AWS lookup.

+## Planning changes

+Run `lilac plan` to see what resources would be created, updated or deleted when comparing your YAML files to the live AWS environment.
+The command relies on `scan_resources` to discover the current state.